GetTerminus/terminus-ui/terminus-ui/scss/helpers/test-sass.md

 ## Issues, idiosyncracies, etc

-1. Not quite sure how to navigate large blocks of rendered scss (reference _color.spec.scss’s commented-out test.
-Currently investigating how `true` adds classes in the tests so we can better mitigate this critical functionality.
+1. There is no way to test a fail scenario.
+For example, the `theme-color` mixin only accepts 'background-color' and 'color' as parameters.
+When intentionally testing a fail scenario, e.g. `theme-color(width)` the SCSS fails, and the test spits out an error.

+1. True does not translate `@content`.

+1. Does not seem to have support for pseudo classes.

-1. It doesn’t care for ticks, so use single quotes in describe and test statements
+1. It doesn’t care for ticks, so use single quotes in describe and test statements.